Introduction to the Quality Triangle

 First, the world we work and live within has limits.
 We have only so much time for work, only the available resources, and limited knowledge.
-We do the best with what we have to work with at the time.
+We do our best with what we have to work with at the time.

 Second, as I once was told while working on an accelerated test design, ‘if there isn’t a deadline, you’ll happily tinker with the plan and get the testing done.’
-My boss was right off course.
+My boss was right of course.

 The set of constraints shape our projects and products.
 By understanding the set of constraints, specifically how they frame decisions, then we can complete complex projects.

 Numerous trade journal articles include a starting line concerning the increasing speed of product development cycles.
-The notion of increased pressure to make products faster, cheaper and better in order to meet customer expectations is pervasive.
+The notion of increased pressure to make products faster, cheaper, and better in order to meet customer expectations is pervasive.

 The triad traditionally includes time, cost, and quality.
-Andy Oppel suggests the initial use of a triangle to establish priorities originated with movie producers attempting to create a high quality movie experience, quickly, and on a small budget.
+Andy Oppel suggests the initial use of a triangle to establish priorities originated with movie producers attempting to create a high-quality movie experience, quickly, and on a small budget.

 Andy Oppel, 2009.
-Data Modeling: A Beginner’s Guide by Oppel, Andy (2009) Paperback , McGraw-Hill.
+Data Modeling: A Beginner’s Guide by Oppel, Andy (2009) Paperback, McGraw-Hill.

-Dr. Martin Barnes introduced the triangle of objectives in the mid-1980’s.
+Dr. Martin Barnes introduced the triangle of objectives in the mid-1980s.
 Lock, Dennis.
 2013.
 Project Management.
 10th edition.
 Burlington, VT: Gower. http://site.ebrary.com/id/10665950.

-The time constraint may be business driven given the increased revenue with new products.
+The time constraint may be business-driven given the increased revenue with new products.
 Or, the constrain may be seasonal.
-Holiday sales, life event connections (graduations and weddings), or major industry conferences all provide external driven time constraints.
+Holiday sales, life event connections (graduations and weddings), or major industry conferences all provide external-driven time constraints.

 Cost: This breaks down into at least two major buckets.
-The development team and supporting systems has a cost.
+The development team and supporting systems have a cost.
 Salaries, office buildings, computers, etc. All have a cost whether or not a product launches.

-Likewise the product itself has a cost.
+Likewise, the product itself has a cost.
 Often called the bill of material costs it is part of the cost of goods sold.
-If you sell a widget for $100 and the materials, components, and assembly process combined cost $50 (cost per item produced) then there are a $50 for marketing and selling costs leaving the remainder for profit.
+If you sell a widget for $100 and the materials, components, and assembly process combined cost $50 (cost per item produced) then there are $50 for marketing and selling costs leaving the remainder for profit.